 In this story by William Ingram, the old adage, ‘Every picture tells a story’, certainly comes to the fore.
 As Pissarro’s A Study of a Girl goes under the hammer at a St James’ Street gallery in London, Price recalls the time the Impressionist painting’s one-time owner, Count Luigi della Santa, invited the actor and art lover to a luncheon on board his boat moored in the Bay of Naples.
 One that involved ‘live’ seafood with a taste for revenge.
 The cast included Doctor Who scribe Christopher Bidmead.

 Again written and dramatised by William Ingram, this tale has Price on a train in the West Country listening to the shocking story of a blind man called Moley (Freddie Jones), about how he got his own back on a lodger who took advantage of his disability.

-Price said ‘I guess we all have our own personal fears and one story that bothered me to read and to act was Blind Man’s Bluff.
-I can understand revenge – we’ve all felt that – but some of the ways people have expressed it come closer to what in the modern vernacular is called ”sick”.
+Price said, ‘I guess we all have our own personal fears, and one story that bothered me to read and to act was Blind Man’s Bluff.
+I can understand revenge – we’ve all felt that – but some of the ways people have expressed it comes closer to what in the modern vernacular is called ”sick”.
 As you will see.
 Ugh!’

 1) Goody Two Shoes (30/5/83)

 Price presents William Ingram’s sobering tale about a young London couple, David and Anne Fordyce, who move into a remote Devon cottage.
 They receive an unwelcome lodger – the vengeful spirit of its former occupant, a jilted bride turned recluse, who swore to punish anyone who dares set eyes on her.
 The cast included Michael Jayston (Doctor Who), and Daphne Heard (To The Manor Born).